ohmp/james-project/src/adr/0036-eventbus.md

 Provide a distributed implementation of the EventBus leveraging RabbitMQ.

-Event will be emitted to a single Exchange.
+Events will be emitted to a single Exchange.

 Each group will have a corresponding queue, bound to the main exchange, with a default routing key.
 Each eventBus will consume this queue and execute the relevant listener, ensuring at least once execution at the cluster level.

-Retries are managed via a dedicated exchange for each group: as we need to count retries, the message headers needs to be altered and we cannot rely on rabbitMQ build in retries.
+Retries are managed via a dedicated exchange for each group: as we need to count retries, the message headers need to be altered and we cannot rely on rabbitMQ build in retries.
 Each time the execution fails locally, a new event is emitted via the dedicated exchange, and the original event is acknowledged.